Published On: Apr 29 2014 06:05:59 PM CDTUpdated On: May 05 2014 01:00:00 AM CDT

 1934: The first Three Stooges short, "Woman Haters," is released.
 The short includes Bud Jamison's character delivering the first "eye pokes" to the Stooges, which in turns sets off the first real Stooge brawl.

-1920: Authorities arrest Bartolomeo Vanzetti (left) and Nicola Sacco (right) on charges of murdering two men during the armed robbery of a shoe factory in South Braintree, Mass.
+1920: Authorities arrest Bartolomeo Vanzetti (left) and Nicola Sacco (right) on charges of murdering two men during the armed robbery of a shoe factory in South Braintree, Massachusetts.
 After a controversial trial and a series of appeals that made the Italian-born anarchists the center of one of the largest cause célèbres in modern history, Sacco and Vanzetti were executed in August 1927.

 1914: Actor Tyrone Power, known for swashbuckler roles or romantic leads in movies such as "The Mark of Zorro," "Blood and Sand," "The Black Swan" and "The Black Rose," is born in Cincinnati, Ohio.
 He died of a heart attack at age 44 on Nov.
 15, 1958.